0x00019913/0x00019913/_posts/2017-03-08-meshy-design-notes.markdown

 (To make matters more confusing, OBJs allow n-gons by specifying more than three vertex indices per face.
 I threw in the towel and said that I'm not allowing n-gons above quads.
 And I'm triangulating the quads.)

 Now, importing this into the "repeating triangle soup" thing I had is straightforward - make a list of vertex objects first, then duplicate them when making a new face.
-(You couldn't get away with not duplicating them because every algorithm assumed duplicated vertices - e.g., the translation function iterates through the faces, then shifts all the vertices for each face.)
+(You couldn't get away with not duplicating them because every algorithm assumed duplicated vertices - e.g., the translation function iterated through the faces, then shifted all the vertices for each face.)

 ### Exporting